tckerr/walk/README.md

 ```

-`preVisit` callbacks are invoked prior to yielding a node, and `postVisit` callbacks after.
+Note: `preVisit` callbacks are invoked prior to yielding a node, and `postVisit` callbacks after.